beyond-decentralized/AIRroot/README.md

 3 run:

 * npm i -g pnpm
-* npm i -g typescript
+* pnpm add-external-dependencies
-* pnpm addExternalDeps
+* pnpm ts-patch
-* pnpm addDeps
+* pnpm wire-dependencies
 * pnpm build

-Now should only have to re-run addExternalDeps if external dependencies where added or changed.
+Now should only have to re-run add-external-dependencies if external dependencies where added or changed.
+You only need to re-run ts-patch if you are changing the different version of Typescript.

-Likewise you only have to run addDeps if internal dependencies where changed.
+Likewise you only have to run wire-dependencies if any of the dependencies (internal or external) where changed.